jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

  - Convert UTC Time 1602828000000 to GMT Wall-Clock time "Friday October 16 6:00 AM"
  - Lookup the offset for America/Los_Angeles for that time of year, resulting in -07:00 which includes a one hour change for daylight savings time at that time of year
- - Add the offset and display the result "October 15, 2020 11:00 PM"
+ - Add the offset and format the result "October 15, 2020 11:00 PM"

-I purposely described this as an display conversion.
+I purposely described this as an display formatting.
 It is the same as a computer storing a one byte binary value as 00000110 and converting it to display as the number 6 for people to read.
 The underlying value did not convert, only the display.

 The key point to UTC time is that it is the *same time value no matter the Wall-Clock conversion.*  People in Mumbai are enjoying lunch while people in San Francisco are enjoying their late night, at UTC time 1602828000000.